ameudes/Picture-from-a-process-description/README.md

 ![image](https://github.com/user-attachments/assets/64ea79be-1f21-41d8-8c94-d89055407d8a)

 ## RESULTS
-A text portion was used to showcase the results as shown below:
+A text portion was used to showcase the results as shown below.

 Text :
 ```